uofr/moodle-atto_kaltura/README.md

 Change log of YU Kaltura Media for Atto
 ------

+Version 1.0.4

+* fixed some statements in attoselector.js, in order to according to the Moodle coding style.

 Version 1.0.3

 * fixed some statements in attorecorder.js, and button.js, in order to according to the Moodle coding style.